Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 By Taxi

-There are three kinds of taxis you will find in NAIA: regular (white, metered cabs with fixed flag down and per kilometer rates), coupon (blue-marked white taxis dispatched by airport personnel with a fixed price), and yellow airport (metered taxi with fixed flag down and per kilometer fees that are twice the price of the regular).
+At NAIA, you’ll encounter three types of taxis: regular (white, metered cabs with fixed flag-down and per-kilometer rates), coupon (blue-marked white taxis dispatched by airport personnel with a fixed price), and yellow airport taxis (metered, but with flag-down and per-kilometer fees that are twice the cost of regular taxis).

 By Train

-The three main train lines running in Metro Manila can take you near Intramuros: Light Rail Transit (LRT) 1 and 2, and the Manila Metro Rail Transit.
+The three main train lines running in Metro Manila can take you near Intramuros: Light Rail Transit (LRT) 1 and 2, and the Manila Metro Rail Transit (MRT).

-MRT and LRT1 connect at Baclaran and North Avenue Stations, MRT and LRT2 meet at Araneta-Cubao, and LRT1 and 2 are joined at Doroteo Jose.
+Travelers coming from nearby cities or provinces can easily transfer between stations to reach Intramuros Old Town, as all three lines are interconnected.
+MRT and LRT1 connect at Baclaran and North Avenue stations, MRT and LRT2 meet at Araneta-Cubao, and LRT1 and LRT2 are connected at Doroteo Jose.

 By Bus

-Buses are the best way to get to Intramuros, Manila if you’re coming from farther places, although there are also bus lines that loop just around Metro Manila.
+Buses are a convenient option for reaching Intramuros Old Town if you're coming from farther locations, though there are also bus lines that loop around Metro Manila.

-Keep in mind that there is no public transportation that stops directly in front of the gates itself, so you still need to do some walking from the closest unloading areas.
+Keep in mind that no public transportation stops directly in front of the gates of Intramuros Old Town, so you’ll need to walk from the closest unloading areas.

 From NAIA

-You can take the Airport Loop buses in any of the NAIA terminals.
+You can take the Airport Loop buses from any of the NAIA terminals.
 Stops include Baclaran, Pasay Rotonda, and Taft Avenue stations of the LRT and MRT.
-You can ride the LRT line from any of these stations and get off at Central Station to get closer to Intramuros.
+From these stations, you can ride the LRT line and get off at the Central Station, which is closer to Intramuros Old Town.

-Nearby provinces all have bus lines that stop or pass through Manila.
-Many of them may not directly have a stop close to Intramuros, but you can always take a cab or jeep, or get off at the nearest LRT station, to get to Intramuros.
+Bus lines from nearby provinces stop or pass through Manila.
+While many of these buses don’t have stops directly near Intramuros Old Town, you can easily take a cab or jeep, or get off at the nearest LRT station to reach Intramuros.

 By Car Booking App

 An excellent alternative to hailing a cab is to book a car through the ride-hailing app Grab.
-Grab Philippines also offers a GrabTaxi (a regular metered taxi) and GrabShare (carpooling option).
+Grab Philippines also offers both GrabTaxi (a regular metered taxi) and GrabShare (a carpooling option).

-Fortunately, different kinds of public transport are still available within the walled city, either take you from point A to point B with ease or let you experience some sort of blast from the past or a look into the future.
+Luckily, various public transport options are available within the walled city, allowing you to move easily from one point to another—or even offering you a glimpse of the past or a peek into the future.

 Pedicabs